NaluKit/nalu/etc/wiki/05 Routes.md

 Next Nalu will look for controllers, that match the route part.
 Matching controllers will be created and added to the shell.

 Parameters inside a route are optional.
 In case a route has parameters, Nalu will inject the parameters into the newly created controllers.
+Nalu will identify parameters inside a route in case the part of the route start with ':' or the part is inside '{}'.

 Of cause, the route parts can be a combination of several parts.
 So, routes might look like this:
 ```